jhey/phenotypes/components/form_group/README.md

 ### Usage

-Child input components should always use the `FormGroup__control` class so they can be sized/styled with the other group elements.
+Child input components should always use the `FormGroup__control` class so they can be styled with the other group elements.

 #### With a single control input